Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/01-conditionals.md

 ## Learning Goals

-At the end of this lesson students will be able to:
+At the end of this lesson we will be able to:

-- Be able to write `if`/`else` statements.
+- Write `if...else` statements.
-- Be able to extend these with `elif` statements.
+- Extend these with `elif` statements.

 ## Introduction